Is the Vampire Squid Real?

 Unlike actual squid, vampire squid won’t spray ink to avoid predators—it wouldn’t do much good to protect them in the darkness of the mesopelagic zone (approximately 660 – 3,300 feet below the ocean surface where less than 1% of light reaches).
 Instead, they turn their bodies essentially inside out to expose spooky, spiny projections to scare away predators.
 And if they’re really irritated, they’ll expel a bioluminescent mucus cloud that will glow for up to ten minutes, distracting predators as they make a slow, floaty (sparkly) getaway.
 This takes a lot out of them energetically, so they must be fairly agitated for this to occur.

 Needless to slay, our vampire squid friends are quite misunderstood but there’s no need to let bad information drive you batty.
-Give fangs for this ink-redible ocean life and share this blog with a friend!
+Give fangs for this ink-redible ocean life and take action now to protect their deep ocean home from seabed mining.

 nosferatu